Srimannarayana: Plot

-The film begins 3 spiteful Harshad Kotari a famous Hawala broker in Malaysia, Agricultural Minister Bail Reddy, his brother-in-law Pulikeshava Reddy conducts land encroachment.
-The squat the plots allotted to disable soldiers that is Jai Jawan Scam and Govt, Police, & judiciary suffer defeat.
-Here a solitary that aids them is an intrepid & bellicose journalist Srimannarayana who exposes the diddle and accords land to the original.
-Parallelly, Swapnika a reporter is his adversary behind him as white on rice to overpower but in vain.
-After a series of donnybrooks, she crushes for him but Srimannarayana is already in love & engaged with his cousin Bhanumati.
-Anyhow, she doesn’t give up and the two compete.
+The film begins with three spiteful Harshad Kotari, a famous Hawala broker in Malaysia, Agricultural Minister Bail Reddy, his brother-in-law Pulikeshava Reddy conducts land encroachment.
+The squat the plots allotted to disabled soldiers that is Jai Jawan Scam, and Govt, Police, & judiciary suffer defeat.
+Here, a solitary that aids them is a brave & bellicose journalist, Srimannarayana, who exposes the diddle and accords land to the original.
+Parallelly, Swapnika, a reporter, is his adversary behind him to overpower, but in vain.
+After a series of donnybrooks, she crushes for him, but Srimannarayana is already in love & engaged with his cousin Bhanumati.
+Anyhow, she doesn't give up, and the two compete.

-Besides, Srimannarayana’s father Kalki Narayana Murthy is a social activist who is honored with Padma Shri.
-On that occasion, 3 more pernicious IG Marthand, Premier Bank Chairman Rajan Mudaliar, & Dr. Srikar Prasad arrive.
-Accordingly, Narayana Murthy aims to establish an association Jai Kisan Trust for the welfare of farmers which imparts gigantic results of ₹50000000000 of funds.
-Forthwith, the amount is placed at Premier Bank when to be put to use, stunningly Narayana Murthy dies in mysterious circumstances and 63 million are swindled.
+Besides, Srimannarayana's father, Kalki Narayana Murthy, is a social activist who is honored with Padma Shri.
+On that occasion, three more pernicious IG Marthand, Premier Bank Chairman Rajan Mudaliar, & Dr. Srikar Prasad arrive.
+Accordingly, Narayana Murthy aims to establish an association, "Jai Kisan Trust," for the welfare of farmers, which imparts gigantic results of ₹50000000000 of funds.
+Next, he deposits it at Premier Bank for usage; stunningly, Narayana Murthy dies, and the mysterious circumstances swindle 63 million.
 At the same time, Srimannarayana is distracted, depraved, and incriminated in the scam.

-Presently, he is seized and the case is handed over to CBI under the charge of Gyaneshwar.
-However, Srimannarayana starts his investigation from the prison itself with help of Swapnika when he detects a bell rung at Rajan Mudaliar.
-So, he silently breaks the bars attacks by coercing Jailor Shankar Reddy.
-As of now, Rajan Mudaliar divulges the actuality, Narayana Murthy is cold-blooded murder done by these 6 knaves and posed as a heart attack.
-Plus, the amount is shifted to Swiss bank which holds 6 letters password known by each individual.
-Thus, infuriated Srimannarayana initiates his murder spree by slaughtering the 5 blackguards without any evidence and retrieves their passwords i.e., 4, K, I, A, N.
+The judiciary takes Srimanarayana into custody and hands the case to CBI under Gyaneshwar's charge.
+However, Srimannarayana starts his investigation from the prison with the help of Swapnika when he detects a bell rung at Rajan Mudaliar.
+So, he silently breaks the bar attacks by coercing Jailor Shankar Reddy.
+As of now, Rajan Mudaliar divulges the actuality that Narayana Murthy is a cold-blooded murder done by these six knaves and posed as a heart attack.
+They shifted the amount to Swiss bank, which holds a 6-letter password known by each individual.
+Thus, the infuriated Srimannarayana initiates his murder spree by slaughtering the five blackguards without any evidence and retrieving their passwords, i.e., 4, K, I, A, N.

-Every time, Gyaneshwar attempts to the extent possible to hit him which misfires.
-Simultaneously, he succeeds in proving himself guiltless and acquits.
-Today, Harshad abducts Srimannarayana’s family, endangers them, and seeks the password.
-On that spot, he cleverly perceives his secret letter between I&A is S. Surprisingly, Srimannarayana announces the lock involuntarily created by brutal is 4KISAN.
-At last, Srimannarayana battles and ceases Harshad when Gyaneshwar closes the file in the absence of a testament.
+Gyaneshwar attempts to hit him to the maximum possible every time, which misfires.
+Simultaneously, Srimanarayana succeeds in proving himself guiltless and acquits.
+Today, Harshad abducts Srimannarayana's family, endangers them, and seeks the password.
+On that spot, he cleverly perceives his secret letter between I&A as S. Surprisingly, Srimannarayana announces that the lock, which miscreants created, is 4KISAN.
+At last, Srimannarayana battles and ceases Harshad when Gyaneshwar closes the file without a testament.
 Finally, the movie ends on a happy note with Srimannarayana out setting Jai Kisan Trust.